-Synopsis: Part of the ‘Ma and Pa Kettle’ film series, this outing features the funny efforts of the white Kettle family getting the farm ready for big city judges.
+Synopsis: Part of the ‘Ma and Pa Kettle’ film series, this outing features the funny efforts of the Kettle family getting their farm ready for big city judges.
 Why?
 Their eldest son wrote an essay about the farm for a college scholarship.
-Ma Kettle aims to fix up the fussy elder judge, Mr. Mannering (Alan Mowbray), with the “maiden lady librarian” Miss Wetter, a middle-aged white woman.
+Ma Kettle aims to fix up the fussy elder judge, Mr. Mannering (Alan Mowbray), with the “maiden lady librarian” Miss Wetter.

 Role Call: Mary Wickes as Miss Wetter — Comic Relief / Information Provider (female)

 Related post: ‘Ma and Pa Kettle’ and the Lady Librarian

 Details: Dir.
 Jean Negulesco.
 Perf.
 Peter Lorre, Sydney Greenstreet, Zachary Scott.
 Warner Bros., 1944.
 Based on the novel A Coffin for Dimitrios by Eric Ambler.